anniezh12/hiring-engineers/answers.md

 ![custom checks in yaml file ](images/collecting-metrics/custom-check-yaml-file.png)

-Got an error message in my custom-check.py file
+I then got an error message in my custom-check.py file

 ![error in custom check file](images/collecting-metrics/custom-check-error.png)

 > Error message:- It appeared that the error was due to indentation of block which, once fixed, started showing me custom checks as expected.

 b.
-In `checks.d` I created a file `custom-check.py` the checks inherits from the `AgentCheck class`, I also import random class to be able to generate a random number to be passed through metric `my_metric`
+In `checks.d` I created a file `custom-check.py` where the checks inherit from the `AgentCheck class`.
+   I also imported `random class` to generate a random number to be passed through the metric `my_metric`.

 ```
  from checks import AgentCheck